 Most small events last up to 72 hour or about 3 days.
 These type of events probably require some or all of the following: first aid, medication, water, food, ability to cook, lighting, ability to make temporary repairs to shelter, clothing, heating/cooling, basic communications and minimal defense.

 Having a bug out bag that has 72 hours of supplies is important – in some areas absolutely critical.
 The more urban your location the more you have a need for a 72 hour kit or bug out bag.
 If you are in a high risk area for forest fires or hurricanes you may need to be prepared to BUG OUT.

 Once you get past the basics of prepping, having a Get Home Bag in vehicles, and a Bug Out Bag at home for each adult, will be an obvious necessity.

 Plan for both good times and bad times

 AT THE SAME TIME.

-Focus on supplies, tools and other stuff of value during day to day life AND emergencies.
-Examples:
+DUAL FUNCTION items are things that are used during normal life and during a disaster.
+Focus on skills, supplies, tools and other stuff of value during day to day life AND during emergencies.